jeanmachuca/qcobjects-covid-19/README.md

 QCObjects Collab> .loadcmd_json covid = ./get-covid-19-data.sh
 ```

 The above command will save the response of the API into a global object called ***covid***.
-Then you can use this object to process the data and make calcs to reduce the result.
+Then you can use this object to process the data and make calc to reduce the result.

 ## Using examples of data processing